jtsalisbury/HouseHub-API/README.md

     "uid": "used to get all listings which a user has created", "saved": "this can be set to any value; when set uid is requried.
 This will get all the listings a user has saved", "page": "if you get the first set of listings and there are more than 1 page, you can use this to get the next set, etc."
-    "search_criteria": "will return any listings with text matching based on title, description, location", "price_min": "will return any listings with base price greater than or equal to this", "price_max": "will return any listings with base price less than or equal to this" }
+    "price_min": "will return any listings with base price greater than or equal to this", "price_max": "will return any listings with base price less than or equal to this" }